PereViader/PereViader.Utils/README.md

 ### PereViader.Utils.Unity3d
-Utilites specifically tailored towards Unity3d game development
+Utilites specifically tailored towards Unity3d game development Notice the package provides samples to experiment with the functionality provided

 ## Installation
-- `PereViader.Utils.Common` can be installed through Nuget here https://www.nuget.org/packages/PereViader.Utils.Common/
+- `PereViader.Utils.Common` and `PereViader.Utils.Common.Generators` can be installed through Nuget here https://www.nuget.org/packages/PereViader.Utils.Common/
-- `PereViader.Utils.Common.Generators` can be installed through Nuget here https://www.nuget.org/packages/PereViader.Utils.Common.Generators/
+- `PereViader.Utils.Unity3d` can be installed through Github Release https://github.com/PereViader/PereViader.Utils/releases/latest
-- `PereViader.Utils.Unity3d` given the build/release pipeline is not yet setup, download the source and install it manually.
+  - Download the .tgz package
+  - Add it to your project (don't add it within the  `Assets` folder.
+Make it a sibling for example)
+  - Unity > Package Manager > + > Add package from tarball

 ## Contributing
 We welcome bug reports and feature requests through issues.